fastoch/Docker-and-K8s/README.md

 ## Loosely Coupled Systems in Microservices

+In a microservices architecture, functionalities are exposed through APIs (Application Programming Interfaces), which reduces the bound between services.

-In the context of microservices, loosely coupled systems refer to an architectural design where individual services operate independently.
+In the context of microservices, **loosely coupled systems** refer to an architectural design where individual services operate independently,

-@15/356
+allowing changes in one service without necessitating changes in others.

+This **independence** is crucial for maintaining system **stability** and enhancing development **agility**.
+When services are loosely coupled, they communicate through well-defined interfaces, typically **APIs**, which abstract their internal implementations
+and facilitate interaction without tight dependencies.

+@16/356
 ---
 EOF